New Ideas to Deliver HR Excellence

 Time to distill idea, discuss challenges and set an action plan for the future.

-Nikki Peck, HR Consultant, Elephant Group & Head of HR
+Nikki Peck, HR Business Partner, Elephant Group

 Nikki Peck has over 19 years of generalist HR experience working in diverse sectors such as health, engineering, utilities, retail and not-